 It made me want to wear a helmet everywhere I went.

-I remember the mother collapsed and sobbing on the floor of the waiting room, a hot windowless room that smells like human grief and sweat, a smell I won’t easily forget.
-She had to remove her son, a twenty-something young man, from life support.
+I remember the mother who collapsed, sobbing on the floor of the waiting room, a hot windowless space that smelled like human grief and sweat, a smell I won’t easily forget.
+She’d had to remove her son, a twenty-something young man, from life support.
 An hour later the surgery board showed the Harvest Team performing surgery, so this young man’s organs could be donated.
 This was a difficult experience, every mother’s worst nightmare.

 I remember one morning a large family entering the ICU room next door to my husband’s room.
 An elderly gentleman carried a guitar.
 My first thought was unkind.
 I thought, “Seriously?
 You’re going to play a guitar in the ICU!?!”

 But then they started to sing.
 They sang hymns for close to an hour, their voices softly permeating our entire corner of the ICU.
 Those moments were some of the most peaceful the entire time we were there.
-I was so thankful for the man and his guitar.
+I ended up feeling so thankful for the man and his guitar.

 I remember late one night, listening as a nurse spoke to a young man who had broken his back and would never walk again.
 The patient had been difficult and kept pulling at the tubes and lines coming from his body.
 The nurse kept saying, “This is your new reality.
 Tears won’t help.
 You’re going to have to get used to it.”
 I cried with the patient, tears silently dripping down my face.

-I remember the alkaline coated friends of accident victims from Burning Man.
+I remember the alkaline-coated friends of accident victims from Burning Man.
 People who’d been camping on the playa for a week and then camping in the ICU waiting room, adding the sour stench of unwashed bodies to the grief smell in the windowless room.

 Mostly, I remember the people.
 Some patients had family stay by their sides the entire time they were in the ICU while others had an occasional visitor.
 But every single patient had someone.